kubohiroya/sheet2form/README.md

  |16| | winter | | |

 Each row stands for a command and a set of properties to create a form item:
- * Row 1-6: example to set form preferences.
+ * Row 1-6: example to set form properties.
     * Column A and B consist a set of key value pair.
  * Row 7-16: example to create form items.
     * Column A: itemType in lower camel case